mslinn/play-authenticated/README.md

 [Action composition](https://www.playframework.com/documentation/2.5.x/ScalaActionsComposition#Composing-actions)
 to create user ID / password authentication.

-This project is inspired by Jorge Aliss's [SecureSocial](http://www.securesocial.ws/), but instead of supporting authentication via social providers, it only addresses user id / password authentication.
+This project is inspired by Jorge Aliss's [SecureSocial](http://www.securesocial.ws/), and uses some code from [play-silhouette-seed](https://github.com/mohiva/play-silhouette-seed).
+Instead of supporting authentication via social providers, it only addresses user id / password authentication.
-Functionality includes sign up (registration), log in, log out, password reset for when the user forgets their password, and the ability for authenticated users to change their password.
+Functionality includes sign up (registration), log in, log out, password reset for when the user forgets their password, the ability for authenticated users to change their password, and cleans up stale tokens and abandoned user signups.

 Uses [Quill](http://getquill.io/) and an in-memory [H2](http://www.h2database.com/html/main.html) database.